pymc-devs/pymc/GOVERNANCE.md

 Recurring Contributors comprise what we understand as the PyMC Team.
 The Team will generally act as a single unit, except for some specific questions where dedicated teams will prevail.
-The PyMC project currently counts with the Developer and Documentation teams.
+Currently there are two teams within the PyMC project, the Developer and Documentation teams.
 Team members can be part of one, some or none of these dedicated teams.

 ![community_diagram](docs/community_diagram.png)